dcsaorg/DCSA-OpenAPI/domain/documentation/README.md

   - `invoicePayableAt` added as a location object supporting the following Location-Interfaces: `addressLocation`, `unLocationLocation` and `facilityLocation`
   - `transports` (transport plan) has been added
   - `shipmentLocations` have been added
+- `cargoItems` removed as a require field from `utilizedTransportEquipment`

 <a name="v200"></a>[Release v2.0.0 (5 April 2022)](https://app.swaggerhub.com/domains-docs/dcsaorg/DOCUMENTATION_DOMAIN/2.0.0)
 ---